 Journal-Style Scientific Writing Training

-The core biology laboratory curriculum is inquiry-based, and is the setting in which we do our basic training with hands-on skills development and intensive training in journal-style scientific writing.
+The core biology laboratory curriculum is inquiry-based, and is the setting in which we do our basic training with hands-on skills development and scaffolded training in scientific communication.

-The Biology core laboratory curriculum has been driven by collaborative, inquiry-based lab experiences since the early 1990’s.
-Student groups work collaboratively to learn new skills, carry out experiments involving some level of self-design, and communicate their findings in formal, peer reviewed research papers.
-In Bio 190 (Organismal Biology), students carry out one major experiment, analyze the data using statistical analysis, and then report their results by writing the Methods and Results sections of a journal-style research paper.
+The Biology core laboratory curriculum has been driven by collaborative, inquiry-based lab experiences since the early 1990’s and continues with new curricular changes instituted in fall 2019.
+Student groups work collaboratively to learn new skills, carry out experiments involving some level of self-design, and communicate their findings in formal, peer-reviewed research papers as well as brief oral presentations.

-Student work is supported by frequent interaction with the course faculty and staff, laboratory Teaching Assistants (TA’s), and meetings with Technical Writing Assistants (TWA’s).
-Additional critical training in scientific writing and peer review is provided by the Scientific Writing Specialist in the Writing at Bates program.
+Student work is supported by frequent interaction with the course faculty and staff, laboratory Teaching Assistants (TA’s), and meetings with Technical Writing Assistants (TWA’s) during lab and in the Academic Resource Center (ARC).
 Support for quantitative reasoning skills development is provided by the Math and Statistics Workshop.
 Students who complete the biology core sequence consistently report that they are very well prepared for independent work when they go on to internships, thesis, and graduate programs.